IMirandaM/BiVLC/README.md

 --run_name 'CLIP_TROHN-Img'
 ```

-**Note:** In the previous example we evaluated the model based on the CLIP_TROHN-Img encoders, to evaluate the detector with the baseline encoders change the image-checkpoint and text-checkpoint by the checkpoints provided in [classifier ckpt](./src/Detectors/classifier_ckpt).
+**Note:** In the previous example we evaluated the model based on the CLIP_TROHN-Img encoders, to evaluate the detector with the baseline encoders change the image-checkpoint and text-checkpoint provides in the HuggingFace repository (See Download checkpoints section above).

 ```
 python src/Detectors/Detector_evaluation_BiVLC.py \
---image-checkpoint 'src/Detectors/classifier_ckpt/best_image_C_VIT-B-32_DPO_0.pt' \
+--image-checkpoint 'src/Detectors/classifier_ckpt/best_image_VIT-B-32_0.pt' \
---text-checkpoint 'src/Detectors/classifier_ckpt/best_text_C_VIT-B-32_7.pt' \
+--text-checkpoint 'src/Detectors/classifier_ckpt/best_text_VIT-B-32_7.pt' \
 --run_name 'CLIP_baseline'
 ```